smellsblue/railsconfevents.com/README.md

 exactly you're running the server and what port it is on.

 * After submitting the form, record the provided 'Client ID' and 'Client Secret'.
-Put those values in the application.yml file with the keys RAILSCONFEVENTS_GITHUB_KEY and RAILSCONFEVENTS_GITHUB_SECRET, respectively.
+Provide those values for github_key and github_secret respectively.

 ### Twitter